-How to add external statistics code or pixel tracking to the home page Banner list?
+How to add external statistical code or pixel tracking to the home page banner list?

-As an experienced website operations expert, I am well aware of the importance of data for optimizing operational strategies.In such a flexible and efficient content management system as AnQiCMS, even though the core functions focus on content publishing and management, we also have the ability to integrate external statistical codes or pixel tracking into various key areas of the website, especially the homepage Banner list, which is significant for traffic entry.This not only helps us understand user behavior more accurately, but also provides solid data support for subsequent ad placement and content optimization.
+As an experienced website operations expert, I am well aware of the importance of data for optimizing operational strategies.In a flexible and efficient content management system like AnQiCMS, even though the core functions focus on content publishing and management, we are fully capable of integrating external statistical codes or pixel tracking into various key areas of the website, especially the home page Banner list, which is significant due to its high traffic entrance.This not only helps us better understand user behavior, but also provides solid data support for subsequent advertising and content optimization.

-AnQiCMS with its high-performance architecture based on the Go language and modular design, provides us with great flexibility.Its Django-style template engine makes frontend interface customization intuitive and efficient.To implement external tracking of the home page Banner list, we mainly make use of AnQiCMS's template mechanism to inject JavaScript code at the appropriate position.
+AnQiCMS with its high-performance architecture based on the Go language and modular design, provides us with great flexibility.Its Django-style template engine makes front-end interface customization intuitive and efficient.To implement the external statistics tracking of the home page banner list, we mainly make use of the template mechanism of AnQiCMS, and inject JavaScript code at the appropriate position.

 Firstly, we need to have a clear understanding of the template structure of AnQiCMS.
-The template files of AnQiCMS are usually stored in/templatedirectory, and named with.htmlas a file extension.
-To maintain code cleanliness and maintainability, common parts such as header, footer, etc. are usually extracted to something similarbash.htmlorbase.htmlThis file is for inheritance or reference by other pages.
+The template files of AnQiCMS are usually stored in/templatethe directory, and.htmlAs a file suffix.
+To maintain code cleanliness and maintainability, common parts such as headers (header), footers (footer) and similar are usually extracted to a similarbash.htmlorbase.htmlsuch files, for other pages to inherit or reference.

 In the template file, AnQiCMS uses a syntax similar to Django template engine: